philoxnard/chrome_explorer/README.md

 The immediate goal is to get the game up and running so that a player can have a single player experience.
 This includes:

-* (IN PROGRESS) Account creation and login ability
+* (COMPLETE) Account creation and login ability
 * (COMPLETE) Generate encounters as they go through the internet
 * (COMPLETE) Full combat in those encounters
 * (COMPLETE) Adding defeated Phoxes to player collection
 * (COMPLETE) Leveling up and choosing talents for Phoxes
-* Ability to swap out Phoxes in your party/collection
+* (COMPLETE) Ability to swap out Phoxes in your party/collection
 * (COMPLETE) Display basic info about each Phox

-When all of this is accomplished, phase 1 of the game development will be complete.
+UPDATE: Phase 1 is officially complete!

 Phase 2 involves fleshing out the game and making it not just playable, but enjoyable.
-This includes fleshing out the list of Phoxes, attacks, and upgrades so that there are no fewer than 50 playable Phoxes to collect and train.
-An extended piece of this goal is to have graphics for each Phox, both a front and back (like in Pokemon).
-The last part of phase 2 is to flesh out the new player experience - much like in Pokemon, new players will need to be given a starter Phox.
-How exactly this will be implemented is TBD, but my current idea is to give players three choices of three different phoxes each.
-The options for Phoxes would be as follows:

-1) Virus, Antivirus, Piracy (like the fire, water, grass starters)
-2) Meme (three different Meme Phoxes)
-3) Blockchain, Assembly, Troll (or perhaps three different Data Phoxes - unsure)
+This means accomplishing the following:

+* Creating an experience for new players (account creation as well as giving starter Phox(es))

+* Creating 50-60 phoxes

+* Give front and back art for each Phox

+* Flesh out attacks and their code

+* Flesh out upgrades and their code

 Beyond phase 2, I have multiple extended goals for what I want to be in the game:

 ### PvP
 If a player chooses to do so, they can flag themselves for PvP (perhaps will be mandatory in some regions).
 If they do so, they will be able to encounter other actual players who are in their same region.